+Xigera Camp

-Pelo Camp at a Glance Category: Adventures 5 Tents: Wood and canvas tents; en-suite bathrooms; deck overlooking permanent floodplain Experiences: Mokoro excursions • Motorboat outings • Nature walks • Seasonal catch-and-release fishing Xigera Camp Deep in the Delta, in lush, verdant shade and surrounded by flowing channels of crystal-clear water, lies Xigera (pronounced Keejera) Camp, on the aptly named Paradise Island.
+In the heart of the Delta, in lush, verdant shade and surrounded by flowing channels of crystal-clear water, lies Xigera (pronounced Keejera) Camp, on the aptly named Paradise Island.
 Meals are enjoyed in the lounge and dining area overlooking one of the myriad channels, or under the stars in a traditional African boma.
 A star deck and plunge pool round out the experience.

-Highlights Being enveloped by water on all sides allows you to fully experience the inundation of the annual floodwaters that move slowly along channels and into lagoons during the winter months, before retreating as summer approaches.
-Water-loving red lechwe, spotted-necked otter, elephant and tsessebe make their home here, as do predators such as leopard and spotted hyaena.
-There is even a chance of seeing the elusive sitatunga in the riverbeds.
+Being enveloped by water on all sides allows you to fully experience the inundation of the annual floodwaters that move slowly along channels and into lagoons during the winter months, before retreating as summer approaches.
+Water-loving red lechwe, spotted-necked otter, elephant and tsessebe - and the highest density of the elusive sitatunga antelope in the Delta - make their home here, as do predators such as leopard and spotted hyaena.
 Birders will delight in avian fishermen, such as Pel's fishing-owl, African skimmer and slaty egret.

 The idyllic waterway- and papyrus-patterned heart of the Okavango Delta.

-Xigera Camp at a Glance Category: Classic 10 Tents (including 1 Family Tent): Wood and canvas tents; en-suite bedrooms; deck overlooking seasonal floodplain; outdoor shower Experiences: Mokoro excursions • Motorboat outings • Morning and afternoon game drives (water levels dependent) • Fishing (seasonal and on request outside Moremi Game Reserve) THE OKAVANGO DELTA - COMBINATION CAMPS While some areas of the Okavango are very distinctly either landor water-dominated, many fall into a blend between the two - a mix of dry land and watery habitats that give visitors access to representative parts of the overall Okavango experience.
+THE OKAVANGO DELTA - COMBINATION CAMPS

+While some areas of the Okavango are very distinctly either land-or water-dominated, many fall into a blend between the two - a mix of dry land and watery habitats that give visitors access to representative parts of the overall Okavango experience.
 How much water or how much land varies, depending on the time of year and the exact location within the Okavango Delta.

 These areas tend to lie on the outer fringes of the permanent swamp and as a result, have a mix of habitats that range from permanent water, open channels and lagoons, to seasonal floodplain, acacia woodland and scrub fringe and even dense mopane woodland.
 Consequently, activities in the camps in these areas are a diverse mix of game drives, walks, boating and mekoro - different vehicles used to access different areas and experience their associated wildlife.

 It is for this reason that the camps in these areas are known as "combination camps."